-For 2020, you can contribute up to $3,550 if you’re on the only one on your health insurance.
+For 2020, you can contribute up to $3,550 if you’re the only one on your health insurance.
 You can contribute up to $7,100 if you are on a ‘Family’ plan.
 A family plan is yourself with at least one other person.

-For 2021, you can contribute up to $3,600 if you’re on the only one on your health insurance.
+For 2021, you can contribute up to $3,600 if you’re the only one on your health insurance.
 You can contribute up to $7,200 if you are on a ‘Family’ plan.
 A family plan is yourself with at least one other person.

-For 2022, you can contribute up to $3,650 if you’re on the only one on your health insurance.
+For 2022, you can contribute up to $3,650 if you’re the only one on your health insurance.
 You can contribute up to $7,300 if you are on a ‘Family’ plan.
 A family plan is yourself with at least one other person.